Kate Mason Coaching – Swimming for Beginners to English Channel Swimmers and Triathletes, lives and trains in Weymouth and Portland Dorset

 Open water swimming is in Weymouth bay or in Portland Harbour.
 This may be training for your first open water event/triathlon, or training for the English Channel.
 She will accompany you on a kayak or rescue board, one to one, or share session.

-Mid April group open water starts, suitable for people who can already swim comfortably out of their depth an can swim consistently for at least 400m.
+Mid May when the water warms up group open water starts, suitable for people who can already swim comfortably out of their depth and can swim front crawl consistently for at least 400m.
 It is a great opportunity to swim with others and gain confidence in the open water, learning skills, such as ‘sighting’ and ‘drafting’

 Kate can arrange some longer swims along Weymouth Bay, starting from 2.4 miles, to whatever distance you would like to achieve.
 This can be very individualised.
 She is happy to accompany you on your 1 1/2 – 2 hr (relay) or 6hr (solo) English Channel qualifying swim.